Funkabwehr: WNV/FU III

 As a department of the OKW, the WNV was theoretically in a position to issue directions through its chief to the signals organisations of each of the services.
 In the cases of the Kriegsmarine and the Luftwaffe, this power of direction was practically ineffective.
-In the case of the Army, there was closer coordination since the chief of the WNV combined this post with that of the chief of the army signals service of HNW (Heeresnachrichtenwesen) This position was held by Generaloberst Erich Fellgiebel, who was Director of the Code and Cipher section of the Defense Ministry from 1931 to 1932 and held of the office of dual combined office of Chef HNW and Chief Signal Officer Armed Forces (Chef WNF) from 1939 until 20 July 1944, with headquarters located in Dorf Zinna near Jüterbog.
+In the case of the Army, there was closer coordination since the chief of the WNV combined this post with that of the chief of the army signals service of HNW (Heeresnachrichtenwesen) This position was held by Generaloberst Erich Fellgiebel, who was Director of the Code and Cipher section of the Defence Ministry from 1931 to 1932 and held of the office of dual combined office of Chef HNW and Chief Signal Officer Armed Forces (Chef WNF) from 1939 until 20 July 1944, with headquarters located in Dorf Zinna near Jüterbog.
 Thus it was possible for reasonably close liaison to be maintained between the WNV/FU III and the army intercept service.
 The intercept service provided the bulk of the personnel for the WNV/FU II and also did a certain amount of operational work on behalf of this organisation in the case of agent transmitters in the operational areas.
 The division of responsibility between the intercept service and the WNV/FU III in respect of traffic of partisans and saboteurs was not clearly defined, but in general the intercept service carried out such duties in operational areas.